Skip to main content

 A subdivision of a degree without specific requirements that is provided for advisement only.
 Concentrations are not designated on University transcripts.
 All informal curricular recommendations made by departments/schools (such as emphases, tracks, areas of study, specializations, etc.) should use the term "concentration".

 A combination of courses designed to provide a cohesive introduction to an area of study beyond the major.
 Minors are designated on university transcripts.
-The offering of a new minor needs approval beyond the University Curriculum Committee (Academic Senate and the Provost).
+The offering of a new minor needs approval beyond the Undergraduate or Graduate Curriculum Committees (Academic Senate and the Provost).
 A minor, including all required prerequisite hours, may include 18 to 36 hours.
 In no case may the minor include more than 25 hours from the department offering the minor (policy 2.1.9).

-A program that allows students to complete an undergraduate and graduate degree in the same disciplinary area within a timeframe that may be less than the traditional bachelor's and master's programs.
-Students will take both graduate and undergraduate classes when they have junior or senior status and seamlessly transition into their master's degree program.
-The undergraduate and graduate degrees will be conferred separately.
-After approval by the College Curriculum Committee, the proposals proceed simultaneously through the University Curriculum Committee (undergraduate).
+A program that allows students to complete an undergraduate and graduate degree in the same disciplinary area within a time-frame that may be less than the traditional bachelor's and master's programs.
+Students complete both graduate and undergraduate classes when they have junior or senior status and seamlessly transition into their master's degree program.
+The undergraduate and graduate degrees are conferred separately.
+Students may share up to 12 hours or 33% of course work (whichever is higher) between the undergraduate and graduate degrees.
+Programs should indicate a minimum number of graduate level credit hours (at least one graduate level course) that must be completed for a student to graduate in the accelerated sequence.

-Graduate and Undergraduate certificates are a group of courses focusing on a specific area of knowledge or competency designed to provide professional development and career advancement opportunities, to broaden career options, or to enhance an individual's skills or education as part of the process of life-long learning.
-These certificates are not part of degree programs, although courses completed as part of a certificate curriculum could be used in meeting degree requirements, where appropriate.
+Graduate and undergraduate certificates are a group of courses focusing on a specific area of knowledge or competency designed to provide professional development and career advancement opportunities, to broaden career options, or to enhance an individual's skills or education as part of the process of life-long learning.
+Courses completed as part of certificate curriculum could be used to satisfy degree requirements where appropriate.

 • Post-Baccalaureate Certificate: Require a minimum of 9 credit hours beyond the baccalaureate degree, but fewer hours than a master's degree.